-The Monitoring and Mapping Committee evaluated a list of possible monitoring activities.
+The Monitoring and Mapping Committee evaluated a list of possible monitoring activities that can be used.
 Example activities that were discussed include:

 - Aesthetic monitoring via canoe trip

 - Biomonitoring

 - Benthic monitoring

 - Frog and toad monitoring (MDNR)

 - Stream crossing watershed survey with photograph

 - Water quality monitoring

 - Photographic survey

 - Meta/toxin/hydrocarbon constituents monitoring

-- Streamwalk observation and education.
+- Observation by walking the streams

-After reviewing their various options with their costs, advantages and disadvantages the Monitoring and Mapping Committee had decided on the following 5 options to monitor the water quality within the Lower Flint River Watershed.
+After reviewing their various options with their costs, advantages and disadvantages the Monitoring and Mapping Committee chose the following 5 options to monitor the water quality within the Middle Flint River Watershed.